AyrA/DVRailDriverMod/README.md

 This mod adds RailDriver integration into Derail Valley

 Instructions and details can be found in [the help site](https://help.ayra.ch/raildriver).
+There you find documentation about the mod as well as the key map, and at the bottom some extra information on the RailDriver device itself.

 This readme file here will mostly concern itself with how you extend the mod.